jhayer/baargin/README.md

 ```

 If Bakta database is provided, the annotation will be performed by Bakta, otherwise Prokka will be used with its default database.

-3. AMRFinderPlus => add if no auto update

 ## Usage